manoj-bhaskaran/My-Scripts/src/powershell/module/Videoscreenshot/README.md

   ```
   Ensure `crop_colours` is importable (e.g., installed or discoverable via `PYTHONPATH`).

-If you call `Start-VideoBatch -Debug`, `--debug` is added to the Python invocation.
+If you call `Start-VideoBatch -Debug`, `--debug` is added to the Python invocation **and the cropper’s stdout/stderr stream live to the console**.
+In normal runs (without `-Debug`), output is captured and summarized after completion.

 #### Crop-only mode
 Run the cropper without taking screenshots: